-Lambert’s stock in the business has only risen since her high-profile marriage to fellow country star Blake Shelton, but it is her diverse songs — which range from revenge songs to gentle, heartfelt ballads — that have placed her among the forefront of the artists in contemporary country music.
+Lambert’s stock in the business has only risen since her debut, but it is her diverse songs — which range from revenge songs to gentle, heartfelt ballads — that have placed her among the forefront of the artists in contemporary country music.
 Our list of the Top 10 Miranda Lambert Songs draws from every facet of her celebrated career.

-Miranda wrote this tune with her now-husband, Blake Shelton, and good friend (and fellow Pistol Annies member) Ashley Monroe.
-The fourth track from her platinum CD, ‘Revolution,’ the song was originally written by the two women, and called ‘Your Cigarettes and Me,’ before Blake began playing around with the song and added a few changes, including the title.
+Lambert wrote this tune with Blake Shelton and good friend (and fellow Pistol Annies member) Ashley Monroe.
+The fourth track from her platinum-selling CD Revolution, the song was originally written by the two women, and called “Your Cigarettes and Me,” before Shelton began playing around with the song and added a few changes, including the title.
 The end result?
 A song that’s still a fan favorite.

-The fourth single from Miranda’s ‘Revolution’ CD, we’re not sure if it’s the tune or the star-studded video, which included appearances by Lady Antebellum‘s Hillary Scott, Kellie Pickler and Laura Bell Bundy, that we love more.
-The song, which insists to those living the “high life” that “We might think a little differently / But we got a lot in common you will see / We’re just like you / Only prettier,” featured the four ladies performing double-duty in two rival high-school cliques.
-We’d like to redo a few of our own high-school memories after hearing this.
+It’s tough to decide if we love this fourth single from Lambert’s Revolution album or its star-studded video, which included appearances by Lady Antebellum‘s Hillary Scott, Kellie Pickler and Laura Bell Bundy, more.
+The clip for the tune, which insists to those living the “high life” that “we might think a little differently / But we got a lot in common you will see / We’re just like you / Only prettier,” features the four ladies performing double-duty in two rival high-school cliques.
+We’d like to redo a few of our own high-school memories after hearing this song!

-The title track, and third single, from Lambert’s debut album, this was an early indicator of the feisty side of the blossoming country star with whom America would soon fall in love.
-Singing, “Now I don’t hate the one who left / You can’t hate someone who’s dead / He’s out there holding on to someone, I’m holding up my smoking gun / I’ll find somewhere to lay my blame the day she changes her last name,” this Texas girl wasn’t afraid to make some noise.
+The title track of and third single from Lambert’s debut album, this song was an early indicator of the feisty side of the blossoming country star with whom America would soon fall in love.
+Singing “Now I don’t hate the one who left / You can’t hate someone who’s dead / He’s out there holding on to someone, I’m holding up my smoking gun / I’ll find somewhere to lay my blame the day she changes her last name,” this Texas girl wasn’t afraid to make some noise!

 Lambert and Shelton co-wrote this song about Shelton’s brother, who was killed in a car accident when the singer was younger.
-Shelton felt the song was too personal for him to be able to sing it on stage every night, so Lambert recorded it.
-The emotionally charged track reached No. 1 on Billboard‘s Hot Country Songs chart, and took home Song of the Year honors at both the ACM and CMA awards.
+Shelton felt the song was too personal for him to be able to sing it onstage every night, so Lambert recorded it.
+The emotionally charged track reached No. 1 on Billboard‘s Hot Country Songs chart, and took home Song of the Year honors at both the ACMs and CMAs.

-Perhaps the most daring song of her career, Lambert broke all kinds of rules when she released this song.
-Hinting at plans to do away with an abusive lover once he’s released from jail, the daughter of two real-life detectives sang, “I’m goin’ home, gonna load my shotgun / Wait by the door and light a cigarette / If he wants a fight well now he’s got one / And he ain’t seen me crazy yet,” followed by a promise to “Show him what a little girl’s made of / Gunpowder and lead,” with such authenticity, the song became her first Top 10 and her first platinum-selling hit.
+Perhaps the most daring song of her career, “Gunpower and Lead” had Lambert breaking all kinds of rules when she released it.
+Hinting at plans to do away with an abusive lover once he’s released from jail, the daughter of two real-life detectives sings, “I’m goin’ home, gonna load my shotgun / Wait by the door and light a cigarette / If he wants a fight well now he’s got one / And he ain’t seen me crazy yet,” followed by a promise to “Show him what a little girl’s made of / Gunpowder and lead” with such authenticity that the song became her first Top 10 and her first platinum-selling hit.

-Lambert kicked off 2011 by releasing this fifth and final single from ‘Revolution,’ which quickly became her second No. 1 hit.
-Written by Lambert with Ashley Monroe and Travis Howard, it’s a daring and unusual lyric: “‘Cause I heard Jesus, He drank wine / And I bet we’d get along just fine / He could calm a storm and heal the blind / And I bet He’d understand a heart like mine.”
+Lambert kicked off 2011 by releasing this fifth and final single from Revolution, which quickly became her second No. 1 hit.
+Written by Lambert with Monroe and Howard, it’s got a daring and unusual lyric: “‘Cause I heard Jesus, He drank wine / And I bet we’d get along just fine / He could calm a storm and heal the blind / And I bet He’d understand a heart like mine.”

-‘White Liar’ is a catchy song of double betrayal that proves what goes around comes around.
-Confronting her boyfriend she caught cheating “with a redhead named Bernice,” she waits until the end of the song to admit she’s been lying, too.
-While the tune is amusing enough, it’s the accompanying video featuring Jamey Johnson as both a preacher and her secret lover that makes this one we’re going to remember for years to come.
+“White Liar” is a catchy song of double betrayal that proves, as they say, “what goes around comes around.”
+When confronting her boyfriend, whom she caught cheating “with a redhead named Bernice,” the song’s narrator waits until the end to admit she’s “been lying, too.”
+While the tune is amusing enough, it’s accompanying music video, featuring Jamey Johnson as both a preacher and the secret lover, makes this song one we’re going to remember for years to come.